 How to buy an electric car

 Buying an electric car can be easier than you think, we visit a new type of EV and hybrid dealership to find out how easy

-Electric cars may be the future but they remain very new to most people, and knowledge about the technology, how to use it and what the big brands are offering can be confusing when trying to decide if an EV can fit into your life.
+Electric cars may be the future but they remain quite the novelty to most people, and knowledge about the technology, how to use it and what the big brands are offering can be confusing when trying to decide if an EV can fit into your life.
 The first step to buying an electric car for most people then, is to get up to speed with the change in usage patterns that EVs demand and the type of products that are available from brands like Audi , Nissan, BMW and Volkswagen and more.
 Usefully, a new type of car showroom aims to help you do just that.

 There's a lot you need to consider before trading in your trusty combustion engine driven car for a battery powered EV.
 However, with some fantastic new products on offer from brands like Audi, Nissan, BMW, Volkswagen, Tesla and many more, we wanted to get up to speed with the world of EV and understand everything you need to know before buying an electric car for the first time.
 We spoke to Tom Callow, director of strategy at charging point operator Chargemaster and fellow EV guru Tom Taylor to answer some of the most common EV related questions.